History of Sardinia: Nuragic period

 Bronze Age Sardinia is characterised by stone structures called nuraghes, of which there are more than 8,000.
 The most famous is the complex of Barumini in the province of Medio Campidano.
 The nuraghes were mainly built in the period from about 1800 to 1200 BC, though many were used until the Roman period.
 Characteristics of this period are also the holy well temples (for example Santa Cristina, Paulilatino), the megara temples and the Giants' graves.

 The Nuragic Sards also produced a vast collection of bronze statuettes and the so-called giants of Mont'e Prama, which might constitute the first anthropomorphic statues of Europe.

 It is known that the Sardinians had contact with the Myceneans, who traded with the western Mediterranean.
 Contact with powerful cities of Crete, such as Kydonia, is clear from pottery recovered in archaeological excavations in Sardinia.
 The alleged connection with the Sherden, one of the sea peoples who invaded Egypt and other areas of eastern Mediterranean, has been supported by scholars like the professor Giovanni Ugas from the University of Cagliari; this hypothesis has been however opposed by other archaeologists and historians.

-The name of the island could result from Sardus (known amongst the Romans as Sardus Pater), a mythological hero of the Nuragic pantheon.
+The name of the island may derive from Sardus (known amongst the Romans as Sardus Pater), a mythological hero of the Nuragic pantheon.